Deep Linear Probe Generators for Weight Space Learning

 \section{Related Work}

-A recent line of works have focused on training models to process the weights of diverse model populations (known as Model Zoos, e.g., \citep{model_zoos}) to predict undocumented properties of a model.
-These properties include classifying the training dataset or predicting the generalization error.
+\paragraph{Weight Space Learning.}A recent line of works have focused on training models to process the weights of diverse model populations (known as Model Zoos, e.g., \citep{model_zoos}) to predict undocumented properties of a model.
+These properties include classifying the training dataset (e.g., the class of an image used to train an Implicit Neural Representation) or predicting the generalization error.
 Mechanistic methods \citep{graph_meta,dws,sane,eilertsen2020classifying,statnn} represent models using the mechanics of their inner workings.
 One approach \citep{inr2vec,sane,hyper_repr} is to learn standard architectures over raw weights.
-However, weights exhibit permutation symmetries between neurons \citep{dws} which these architectures do not explicitly account for, although some these methods use augmentations \citep{sane,hyper_repr} to encourage permutation invariance.
+However, weights exhibit permutation symmetries between neurons \citep{dws} which these architectures do not explicitly account for, although some of these methods use augmentations \citep{sane,hyper_repr} to encourage permutation invariance.
+Other methods proposed specialized augmentations \citep{ws_augmentations} which can be applied to aligned networks \citep{ws_augmentations,equi_alignment,rebasin_sinkhorn,git_rebasing} or to already aligned weight spaces \citep{lim_aligned,lim_lol}.
 Another approach \citep{statnn,functa,dsire} maps the weights to a low dimensional embedding by a set of weight statistics, which are completely invariant to permutations, but have limited expressivity as they ignore the inner relations between neurons.
-Recently, a line of works \citep{dws,prem_neural_functionals,neural_functional_transformers,neural_graphs,graph_meta} focus on specially designing permutation equivariant architectures for processing neural networks.
-A dominant approach uses graph based architectures \citep{neural_graphs,graph_meta} modeling a neural network as a computational graph, where every neuron is a node.
+Recently, a line of works \citep{dws,prem_neural_functionals,neural_functional_transformers,neural_graphs,graph_meta,tran2024equivariant,kalogeropoulos2024scale} focus on specially designing permutation equivariant architectures for processing neural networks.
+A dominant approach uses graph based architectures \citep{neural_graphs,graph_meta,kalogeropoulos2024scale} modeling a neural network as a computational graph, where every neuron is a node.
 They then train Graph Neural Network (GNN) \citep{gilmer2017neural,kipf2016semi} or Transformer \citep{attentionisallyouneed,relationalattention} modules, which are equivariant by design, to analyze the computational graph.
 Most recently, some equivariant approaches \citep{neural_graphs,non_interactive} also included learned probes.
 In this work we take a deep look into probing methods, and their failure points.

 Another research thrust developed new applications for weight space learning.
 Some works \citep{ha2016hypernetworks,nern,peebles2022learning} encode the parameters of neural networks, mainly for generating, modifying or compressing weights matrices.
 Others \citep{erkocc2023hyperdiffusion,dravid2024interpreting,shah2023ziplora} use weights for advanced image generation capabilities.
 More recently, \citet{carlini2024stealing} proposed recovering the exact black-boxed weights of a neural network layer, and \citet{spectral_detuning} demonstrated recovering entire pre-trained models when the weights of multiple fine-tuned models of the same Model Tree \cite{mother} are available.